riveryc/word-game/README.md

 - **Pre-configured Sample**: Comes with a ready-to-use Google Sheet for immediate play
 - **Advanced Filtering**: Filter words by date range, grade, and source (works for both data sources)
 - **Real-time Updates**: Word count and selections update instantly as filters change
-- **Internet-Based Audio**: Dictionary API (dictionaryapi.dev) with US pronunciation preference for superior quality
+- **Internet-Based Audio**: Google TTS used for superior pronunciation quality
 - **Smart Audio System**: 3-second timeout with instant fallback to computer voice if internet unavailable
 - **Performance Caching**: Audio URLs cached for instant replay without re-downloading
 - **Robust CSV Parsing**: Handles complex descriptions with commas and quotes